jeff4/bionotes.github.io/index.md

 ###loxP and selective knockouts
 * starts at 21:08 out of 31:48 in the second video segment of the lecture

+## Tuesday, October 27, 2020
+* Listened to beginning of Manolis Kellis' third interview with Lex Fridman.
+He said there are 6 million SNPs in the HG, which seems to be fewer than the 20m cited by Lander in Lecture 18 > Human Genome Project section.

 ### RNA Interference (RISC)
 ### TALENs